-They say the third time’s a charm, and for South Korea that’s proven to be the case, at least in terms of the 2018 Olympic Games.
+They say third time’s a charm, and for South Korea that’s proven to be the case, at least in terms of the 2018 Winter Olympic Games.

-On July 6, 2011, the International Olympic Committee announced that Pyeongchang, South Korea finally won the bid to host the 2018 Winter Olympics, after losing to Canada and Russia the previous two times in a row.
-(Click here to watch the video of the announcement)
+On July 6, 2011, the International Olympic Committee announced that Pyeongchang, South Korea finally won the bid to host the 2018 Winter Olympics.

-Though the area is most known for its winter activities such as skiing and snowboarding, it’s also a popular attraction for Koreans year round, particularly for hikers due to the Taebaek Mountain Range, which stretches across both North and South Korea, forming the main ridge of the Korean Peninsular.
+Though the area is most known for its winter activities, such as skiing and snowboarding, it’s also a popular attraction for Koreans year round, particularly for hikers.

 It’s also home to cultural sites such as Buddhist temples, snow flower and trout festivals and pristine environmental conditions.

-Over the weekend, some friends and I visited the Phoenix Park Ski Resort, where the freestyle skiing and snowboard events are scheduled to take place.
+Phoenix Park Ski Resort is where the freestyle skiing and snowboard events are scheduled to take place.

 From Dong Seoul Bus Terminal (located across the street Gangbyeon Station, Seoul Subway Station Line 2, Exit #4) take an intercity bus to Jangpyeong (장평).
-Busses depart every 40 minutes and the total cost is about 11,000 won.
+Busses depart every 40 minutes.
+The total cost is about 11,000 won.